mananpanwar/Token/README.md

-PROJECT TITLE
-Token Contract with Minting and Burning Functions
+# Token Contract with Minting and Burning Functions

-Description
+## Description
-This project implements a basic Ethereum smart contract for a token named "Manan" with the abbreviation "Mn".
+This project implements a basic Ethereum smart contract written in Solidity (which is a programming language used to create smart contracts on the Ethereum blockchain) for a token named "Manan" with the abbreviation "Mn".
 The contract includes functionalities for minting and burning tokens.
 It maintains a public variable to store the total supply of tokens and uses a mapping to track token balances for each address.
 The mint function allows the creation of new tokens by increasing the total supply and adding tokens to a specified address.
 The burn function reduces the total supply and decreases the token balance of a specified address, ensuring the address has sufficient tokens to burn.

-Getting Started
+## Getting Started
 Installing